google/pytype/CONTRIBUTING.md

 1. __A C++20 compiler for your platform__: Pytype uses extension modules.
    A C++20 compiler is required to build these extension modules.
 2. __[CMake](https://cmake.org) version 3.16 or higher__: To build the extension
-   modules and to run tests in parallel, Pytype makes use of a CMake based build system.
+   modules and to run tests in parallel, Pytype makes use of a CMake-based build system.
 NOTE: if you have a [CMake Python distribution](https://pypi.org/project/cmake/) installed and active, you can skip installing the official CMake distribution.
 5. __[ninja build](https://ninja-build.org/)__: Pytype's test utility scripts